Fincer/penetration-testing/blackarch/webgoat/README.md

 ## OWASP WebGoat for BlackArch Linux

-This folder has files for installing OWASP WebGoat on BlackArch Linux.
+This folder has files for OWASP WebGoat installation on BlackArch Linux.

 -----------------------